Skip to main content

 Skip User Reviews

-• The game features a nostalgic 16-bit art style and an amazing soundtrack that many players appreciate.
+• The game features nostalgic SNES-style pixel art and a magical soundtrack that many players praise.

-• The game suffers from numerous technical issues, including long loading times, bugs, and unresponsive controls.
+• The game suffers from numerous technical issues including long load times, frequent crashes, and problematic controller support.

 • gameplay

-• “Once you reach town, the game starts taking shape, and we begin to notice all the intricate and well-arranged gameplay mechanics that are set in place to draw you into this epic open-world action RPG.”
+• “Once you reach town, the game starts taking shape and you begin to notice all the intricate and well-arranged gameplay mechanics set in place to draw you into this epic open world action RPG.”

 • “The fast-paced mechanics and quick reactions make this game a phenomenal blend of what I have always wanted in a side scroller.
-It combines all the wants and needs of a metroidvania into one.”
+It blends all the wants and needs of a Metroidvania into one.”

 • “With a plethora of characters and distinctions between each, the game offers a rich choice of gameplay types.”

-• “The gameplay is very simplistic, just going across linear corridors fighting off the same enemies over and over again with the same attacks repeatedly.”
+• “Gameplay is very simplistic, just going across linear corridors fighting off the same enemies over and over again with the same attacks repeatedly.”

 • music